MunskyGroup/SSIT/README.md

 - modelReductionTests % Tests various model reduction schemes for more efficient solutions of the Chemical Master Equation
 - miscelaneousTests % Tests other aspects, including GUI functionality, loading/saving to SBME and SimBiology

-# Acknowledgements

-The SSIT tools in this repository make use of sparse tensors using the Tensor Toolbox for MATLAB (version 3.2.1) provided by Brett W. Bader, Tamara G. Kolda and others at www.tensortoolbox.org under   Users of this software should cite the TTM creators at:

-* B. W. Bader and T. G. Kolda, Efficient MATLAB Computations with Sparse and Factored Tensors, SIAM J. Scientific Computing, 30(1):205-231, 2007, http://dx.doi.org/10.1137/060676489.

-The provided SSIT tools also make use a modified version of Expokit for the solution of time-invariant master equations (although these codes are not used for the current publication).
-Users of this software should cite the creators at:

-* Sidje, R. B., Expokit Software Package for Computing Matrix Exponentials, ACM Trans.
-Math.
-Softw., 24:1, 1998.

 # Getting Started
 The SSIT provides two basic interaction options: (1) command line tools and (2) a graphical user interface.